Configure access to and from the Internet

 - If the subnet gateway does not match the cloud router IP address, configure a static route to the Internet in the subnet.

-1. Create a public IP address
+1. Create a public floating IP address

 Control panel